-In the post-modern context of social, political and cultural discourse, the concept of Otherness-The Other has emerged as a critical and universal subject of research.
-While it encapsulates a fundamental recognition of individuals or groups, who are perceived as different or distinct from oneself or from the dominant societal norms and identities, the idea of Otherness concerns the practices of othering in the areas of race, gender, ethnicity, class, sexuality, religion, nationality and, more generally, everyday social action and interaction.
-The binary structure of the sign itself builds on difference, on the One and the Other, the Being and non-Being, the Real and the Fake, the Accepted and the Rejected etc. Consequently, when Kristeva introduces the concept of the “abject”, she examines how the “rejected” disturbs boundaries of binarism and plays a significant role in shaping subjectivity.
-While marginalisation stems from a complex interplay of societal norms, power structures, and deeply ingrained prejudices that perpetuate the rejected of “the invalid”, we consider the role of Semiotics is vital in exploring and interrogating the mechanisms involved in constructing Otherness and The Other.
+In the modern and post-modern context of social, political and cultural discourse, the concept of Otherness-The Other has emerged as a critical and universal subject of research.
+While it encapsulates a fundamental recognition of individuals or groups, who are perceived as different or distinct from oneself or from the dominant societal norms and identities, the idea of Otherness concerns the practices of othering in the areas of race, gender, ethnicity, class, sexuality, religion, nationality, environmental philosophy and, more generally, everyday social action and interaction.
+The binary structure of the sign itself builds on difference, on the One and the Other, the Being and non-Being, the Real and the Fake, the Accepted and the Rejected, the Natural and the Cultural etc. Consequently, when Kristeva introduces the concept of the “abject”, she examines how the “rejected” disturbs boundaries of binarism and plays a significant role in shaping subjectivity.

 THEMES